letoram/durden/durden/devmaps/touch/README.md

--- some devices provide both 'touch' based press and digital input -- press events which can lead to ghost 'clicks', this feature ignores -- the digital inputs
+-- some devices provide both 'touch' based press and digital input -- press events which can lead to ghost 'clicks', this feature ignores -- all the digital inputs
 	button_block = false,

+-- some drivers give button presses for various gestures such as -- double-tap, remap these to their gestures (or some unknown one -- like ignore) to mask these
+	button_gesture = {[1] = "doubletap"},

+-- some devices that aren't detected as touch properly need to have -- their axis mapping specified explicitly axis_map = {[0] = 0, [1] = 1},

--- reset touch- tracking after n ticks of no input samples
+-- reset touch- tracking after n ticks of no input samples, also used -- to evaluate 'n' for tap\_n and longpress gestures
 	timeout = 10,

 -- interpret the device as idle after n ticks of no input samples